MA Dance and Professional Practices

 BE A PART OF A CREATIVE, SUPPORTIVE COMMUNITY

 All our Dance courses are delivered by the Salford School of Arts, Media, and Creative Technology.
-Our focus is to ensure that you have the skills you need to pursue your dreams, and we encourage our students, past and present, to collaborate with each other and achieve great things.
+We are a creative community with a focus on creating a collaborative environment where you can thrive and gain the skills needed to pursue your dreams.

 Meet the dance teaching staff

-Sarah Jane Lockwood, Programme Leader of MA Dance: Choreography and Professional Practices
+Sarah Jane Lockwood, Programme Leader of MA Dance and Professional Practices

 Sarah is an experienced dance artist with a background in community arts and performance, dance pedagogy and socially engaged practice.
 When not lecturing at Salford, she works as a professional dance artist and project evaluator, delivering activity for a range of education and community arts providers across the North of England.
 In her previous post with Ludus Dance, Sarah worked as a Creative Programme Manager, delivering/managing a range of projects in grassroots, community performance, inclusive dance and talent development contexts.
 In recent years she has delivered projects in collaboration with Grand Theatre Blackpool, Ludus Dance, The Electric Sunshine Project and Maelstrom Theatre.